-Whilst we do not stipulate any particular academic qualifications, you will need all of the below qualities to become a successful Celebrant.
+Whilst we do not stipulate any particular academic qualifications, you will need all the below qualities to become a successful Celebrant.

 It is important to build a good working relationship with funeral directors, crematorium staff, and others.
 The ability to develop and maintain a good reputation in the local community and with other organisations within the Funeral Industry will enable you to build a reputable business.

-There are no formal entry requirements to undertake the qualification although you will need the following personal qualities, attributes and skills to become a successful celebrant:
+There are no formal entry requirements to undertake the qualification although you will need the following personal qualities and skills to become a successful celebrant: